kbizikav/zstorage/docs/stealth_announcement_spec.md

    - `key_id = bls12_381_g2_test_key()` (or `"key_1"` in production).
    - `transport_public_key` supplied by the recipient.
    The management canister returns `encrypted_key`, which only the recipient can decrypt with the matching transport secret.
-4. The recipient decrypts the vetKD payload to recover the viewing scalar `v_sk`, scans announcements, filters by matching `view_tag`, and decrypts ciphertexts using the shared secret derived from `v_sk` and each announcement’s `e_pk`.
+4. After decrypting the vetKD payload, the recipient obtains the VetKey for the address.
+For each announcement, the client deserializes `ibe_ciphertext`, decrypts it with the VetKey to recover `k_enc`, and attempts AES-GCM decryption with `(k_enc, nonce)`.
+Authentication success confirms the announcement is addressed to the recipient; failures imply the message targets someone else.

 ## 4. Canister Interfaces